 Be sure to secure a table first before you order… that is if you’d rather not look for one whilst carrying a hot bowl of soup!

 - Address: 25 Hang Ca Street, Hoan Kiem District, Hanoi

 There’s an art to making Vietnamese sandwiches, at least as far as Phuong Dong, the friendly owner of Banh Mi 25, is concerned.

 The best Banh My in the city

-The famous family-run sandwich stand that his very own grandfather started, and his family not only cook the pate and sandwich meats themselves but they also bake their own bread fresh every three hours, the ingredients of which slightly vary depending on Hanoi’s constantly changing weather.
+The famous family-run sandwich stands that his very own grandfather started.
+And his family not only cook the pate and sandwich meats themselves but they also bake their own bread fresh every three hours.
+The ingredients of which slightly vary depending on Hanoi’s constantly changing weather.

 It’s a serious matter to Phuong, who believes this is the main reason why his bread is better than anywhere else in the city.

 Their spot is completely unassuming, just a roadside one-person stand and three small tables with stools right next to it, but their bread is incredible.